MAKE Mini Quilt in Modern Patchwork Magazine

-It’s a fun little sewing project inspired by the wonderfully geeky and 80’s pixel font “Edit Undo” by Brian Kent.
+It's a fun little sewing project inspired by the wonderfully geeky and 80's pixel font "Edit Undo" by Brian Kent.
 You can find it in the Summer 2016 issue of Modern Patchwork magazine.
-It measures about 9″ x 26″ and it’s a fantastic way to use 1″ strips of fabric scraps.
+UPDATE: You can find it in the book Modern Patchwork Home.
+It measures about 9" x 26" and it's a fantastic way to use 1" strips of fabric scraps.

 It looks pretty good on a light background.
 I used Kona Cotton White for the background and for the letters I used SunPrint 2016 fabric prints by Alison Glass for Andover Fabrics.